-Not a Low-Kickback Chain

-- Front Hand Guard, designed to reduce the chance of your left hand contacting the chain if your hand slips off the front handlebar. - Position of front and rear handlebars, designed with distance between handles and "in-line" with each other.
-The spread and "in-line" position of the hands provided by this design work together to give balance and resistance in controlling the pivot of the saw back toward the operator if kickback occurs
+- Not a Low-Kickback Chain - Front Hand Guard, designed to reduce the chance of your left hand contacting the chain if your hand slips off the front handlebar. - If your hand slips on the molecular Position of front and rear handlebars, designed with distance between handles and "in-line" with each other.
+The spread and "in-line" position of the hands provided by this design work together to give balance and resistance in controlling the pivot of the saw back toward the operator if kickback occurs.